tqnos/my-pages/README.md

 <!-- Headings -->
 # About me

 Hello, my name is Thanh Duong, and I live in Sammamish!
 My birthday is on the first day of spring!
 I do algebra at AOPS and I'm currently learning to write code with my dad and brother.
+I'm the asb treasurer of my school.

 Hobbies!
 * Gaming